Overview

 parameter value is theRuntimeMode

-enum provided by cybotrade and has three possible values,Live
+enum provided by cybotrade and has two possible values,Live

 . - The